To successfully manage social media for your business or blog, it’s essential to use a social media content calendar.

 - Open the Google Sheet of my 2019 social media content calendar

 - Open Pexels.com (my favorite free stock photo website)

 Once I have all the necessary resources handy, I get to work.

 I begin with the next day on my calendar that needs scheduling and work my way through each day I plan to schedule in the block of time I have available.

-Then, I would move on to the 22nd, which prompts me to post a solution to a common problem my customers have.
+Then I move on to the 4th, which prompts me to post a solution to a common problem my customers have.

-For this post, I could design another image in Canva, take a selfie photo, or find an image on Pexels that represents perseverance.
+For this post, I could design another image in Canva, take a selfie photo, or find an image on Pexels that represents the problem.

-I continue that process until I’ve scheduled all my social media posts for the week.
+I will continue that process until I’ve scheduled all my social media posts for the week.

 See how simple that is?